 iOS 17: Logging your mood and Health app updates

-Journal is part of a renewed wellness push from Apple this year, and it won't be the only thing coming to iPhones.
-As part of an overhaul of the iOS Health app, iOS 17 will let you log your state of mind, letting you keep track of your moods, emotions and what seems to be causing your current mental state.
+Journal is part of a renewed wellness push from Apple this year.
+As part of an update to iOS 17 Health, the built-in app now lets you log your state of mind, keeping track of your moods, emotions and what seems to be causing your current mental state.

 Data will be aggregated over time, and Apple says it will have plans to integrate your mood with activities like workouts and sleep to help you see what might have an impact.
-Standardized mental health assessments are also planned to help you better understand if you're at risk of anxiety, depression or any other mental health conditions.
+Standardized mental health assessments are also part of iOS 17 Health to help you better understand if you're at risk of anxiety, depression or any other mental health conditions.

 The Health app will also be taking a focus on eyesight with a bunch of new features.
 Parents will be prompted to let their kids spend 80 to 120 minutes outside in sunlight per day, which apparently helps reduce the risk of near sightedness.
 Likewise your phone will prompt you if you're looking at your phone too closely for an extended period of time — which is apparently another factor.